 TOOLS, EDUCATION AND IMPACT

-The scientific aim of the envisioned Center is to develop the relevant methodological tools necessary for an integrative assessment of the various options for a fair energy transition in which no person and no place is left behind.
+The scientific aim of the consortium is to develop the relevant methodological tools necessary for an integrative assessment of the various options for a fair energy transition in which no person and no place is left behind.
 The aim in terms of education is to introduce interdisciplinary topics on a fair energy transition in BSc and MSc educational programs at Eindhoven and Utrecht.
-Regarding societal impact the Center will address the urgent request of policy makers for more integrative approaches assessing energy transitions operating in national and international context (UN, OECD, EU).
+Regarding societal impact the consortium will address the urgent request of policy makers for more integrative approaches assessing energy transitions operating in national and international context (UN, OECD, EU).